jasonzhangxx/UserCustomLayouts/README.md

-###UserCustomLayouts
+###User Custom Layouts

-A solution for user custom layouts.
+A solution for user custom layouts on Mac application.
 It's not something like "Auto Layouts".
-It makes the users using your application arrange their layouts by themselves.
+It makes the users can arrange their layouts by themselves.
 Also, it supports multiple windows.

 ####How to use